Voted most romantic Geneva, IL restaurant. Come and experience fine dining on the water front this spring!

 Due to the popularity of the springs on his property, Mr. Atwater considered the feasibility of building an elegant hotel in the vicinity of the spring.
 He envisioned a resort in the Chicago area for those traveling to the city and still enjoy the fresh country air.

-Current fine dining enthusiasts enjoy the eclectic, regional cuisine that our Executive Chef Jason Tsoris creates along with his culinary team, and his collaborative menu items with Laszlo Marton from the Galena Garlic Company,the menus here offer, Atwater’s outdoor dining in Geneva, and private dining in the beautiful Gazebo on the water front.
+Current fine dining enthusiasts enjoy the eclectic, regional cuisine that our culinary team creates collaborative menu items with Laszlo Marton from the Galena Garlic Company,the menus here offer, Atwater’s outdoor dining in Geneva, and private dining in the beautiful Gazebo on the water front.